boldingd/EclipsePhaseContent/Locus.md

 > **anarcat**: I don't want to put this in the main text because it will turn this write-up into even more of a shit-show than it's already going to be, but I'm going to point out: rhetoric to the contrary, Locus is still a society that has haves and have-nots, only on Locus, it's determined by who can and cannot maintain a good reputation.
 >
 > Your current social credit score determines your access to resources (and other people's willingness to work with you), and your ability to make friends and influence people ends up having a profound impact on your social feedback and social credit score.
-So "social-climber" types tend to have much better social-credit scores than other people, other factors notwithstanding; and, conversely, the awkward, shy, and introverts tend to struggle to keep a positive score.
+So "social-climber" types tend to have much better social-credit scores than other people, other factors notwithstanding; and, conversely, the awkward, shy, and introverted tend to struggle to keep a positive score.
 >
 > (And for what it's worth, this isn't just a capitalist criticism; I have a contact from a democratic-socialist hab who refers to Locus as "a place where you starve if your neighbors don't like you.")
 >